Nobel Peace Center

 Visit Holmenkollen and go on ski museum

 Holmenkollen is a modern ski jumping hill located in a residential district of the same name northwest of Oslo.
-This is an extremely popular tourist attraction which is visited by up to a million people each year.
-At Holmenkollen, you'll also find the world's oldest ski museum where you can experience 4,000 years of skiing history.
+This is a popular tourist attraction which is visited by up to a million people each year.
+At Holmenkollen, you’ll also find the world’s oldest ski museum where you can experience 4,000 years of skiing history.
 The entire area is around 350 metres above sea level which means you’ll get a very beautiful panoramic view of Oslo.

 Go to Norwegian Museum of Magic

 The Norwegian Museum of Magic is the place to visit for those interested in magic.
 Here you can learn all about Norwegian magicians and see posters, photos, programmes and newspaper excerpts of magic and various costumes and other magic props.
 On Sundays, you can even see a little magic show.
 This place is perfect to take children as it will fascinate both young and old.

 See the magnificent Opera House and attend a show

 Not so far from the main station, one finds Oslo Opera House.
 This building has won awards for its architecture and is one of the most popular attractions among tourists in Oslo.
 The Opera House is open every day and it’s completely free to enter.
 Visitors also have the opportunity to go up on the roof to get a nice view of the city and the Oslo fjord.
 For those who want to sit back and watch a live opera performance, there are tickets to buy on the spot.
 Unsold tickets can be purchased the day of the show at a lower price.